 Oral Health Risks

-- Sore throat: Some inhalers use a type of sugar which helps the medicine taste better.
+• Sore throat: Some inhalers use a type of sugar that helps the medicine taste better.
 When you spray the inhaler daily (or several times a day), the sugar can create an overgrowth of bacteria in the throat.
 Your sore throat and/or white bumps are known as oral thrush.

 4 Tips for Protecting Your Oral Health